-RCA surround sound connections can be a good way to connect to your home theater speakers if you don’t have digital HDMI or optical options.
+RCA surround sound connections can be an excellent way to connect to your home theater speakers if you don’t have digital HDMI or optical options.

-On some devices you may find more connections than this, and this would be for 6.1/7.1 configurations.
+On some devices, you may find more connections than this for speaker layouts with more channels – like 6.1 or 7.1 configurations.

-In the example here, there are two extra connections on the right for a separate stereo audio output.
+In the example above, you can also see two extra connections on the right for a separate analog stereo audio output.

-You don’t really need a special cable for connecting to a device with an analog multichannel output.
-You just use standard analog RCA to RCA cables.
+You don’t need a special cable to connect to a device with an analog multichannel output.
+You use standard analog RCA to RCA cables.

 For instance, you could use three stereo RCA interconnect cables to make the connections – or six individual ones.

-Just make sure you connect the same jacks together between the player (output) and the amplifier (input) - front right output to front right input, centre output to centre input, front left output to front left input etc.
+Just make sure you connect the same jacks between the player (output) and the amplifier (input):

-It is used for transmitting multichannel analog audio signals.
-For example a surround soundtrack on a DVD or Blu-ray.
+A surround sound RCA connection sends multichannel analog audio signals – for example, a surround soundtrack on a DVD or Blu-ray.

 It does not support digital audio signals.

-In most cases, if you wanted to send multichannel audio to an AV receiver or amplifier, you would use a digital audio connection such as an HDMI connector, optical digital audio or coaxial digital audio.
+In most cases, if you want to send multichannel audio to an AV receiver or amplifier, use a digital audio connection such as an HDMI connector, optical digital audio or coaxial digital audio.

-However, it may be that your DVD/Blu-ray or your amplifier doesn't have any digital audio connections.
-In this case, you could still hear surround sound in your room if your player and amplifier both had analog multichannel jacks.
+In this case, you could still play surround sound in your room if your player and amplifier both had analog multichannel jacks.

-Also, in some circumstances, you may need to use analog multichannel outputs from a DVD/Blu-ray player in order to hear some types of multichannel audio such as SACD, Dolby TrueHD and DTS-HD Master Audio.
+In some circumstances, you may also need to use analog multichannel outputs from a DVD/Blu-ray player to hear some types of multichannel audio such as SACD, Dolby TrueHD and DTS-HD Master Audio.

-However, the presence of this type of connection can lengthen the lifespan of older devices by removing the reliance on digital connections.
+However, an analog multichannel connection can lengthen the lifespan of older devices by removing the reliance on digital interfaces.

-Whilst a digital audio connection has many good things going for it, the copy-protection that is present in some of these digital audio signals isn’t one of them!
-Which is where analog multichannel devices can come into their own.
+While a digital audio connection has many good things going for it, the copy-protection in some of these digital audio signals isn’t one of them!